-- Manual: Programmer manages data movement across levels - -- too painful for programmers on substantial programs - still done in some embedded processors (on-chip scratch pad SRAM in lieu of a cache) and GPUs (called "shared memory")
+- Manual: Programmer manages data movement across levels - -- too painful for programmers on substantial programs - still done in some embedded processors (on-chip scratch pad SRAM in lieu of a cache)

 - Automatic: Hardware manages data movement across levels, transparently to the programmer - ++ programmer's life is easier - the average programmer doesn't need to know about it - You don't need to know how big the cache is and how it works to write a "correct" program!
 (What if you want a "fast" program?)